New Elstree Studios: History

 Edward and Harry Danziger were American-born brothers who moved to Britain in 1952 and began making television films, using resources at various facilities including London's Riverside Studios, Shepperton, Borehamwood and Nettlefold.

 In 1955, the Danzigers decided to form their own studio base and founded the New Elstree Studios in Hertfordshire.
 They converted a former wartime aero-engine testing factory, west of the Aldenham Reservoir near the village of Elstree, into a studio with six sound stages and exterior shooting facilities.
 The 7.5 acre site employed 200 and was used mainly for second features and television series, to be sold in both Britain and America.
+It cost £700,000 to build and equip.

 The Danzigers' aim was to produce films as quickly and as cheaply as possible, regardless of quality.
 By the time of the studios' official opening in 1956, over twenty productions had already been filmed there.
 The studios operated as an assembly line, producing some 60 B-movies and 350 half-hour TV episodes between 1955 and 1961, typically producing two TV episodes a week, or a second feature in ten days.

 The site was closed in 1962 and sold to RTZ Metals in October 1965 for warehouse storage.
 Since the late 1980s, the site has been occupied by the Waterfront Business Park on the A411 Elstree Road.

+A documentary, The Danziger Studios Story, was produced and directed by Derek Pykett in 2023 and premiered on Talking Pictures TV on 7 August 2025, including interviews with Trader Faulkner, Sheila Whittingham, Brian Cobby, Geoffrey Bayldon, Bob Jordan, Geoffrey Holman, Brian Clemens, Jill Hyem, Brian Taylor, Ian Gregory and Francis Matthews.